 What makes you vulnerable in trading is your emotion.
 Emotions cause you to make decisions that don’t fit your plan.
 Automated trading can can remove emotion and trading without fear becomes easier.

 The automated trading software follows strict rules that it’s provided.
 It will execute exactly to those rules.
 This means that your strategy is followed exactly.

 4. Not influenced by human error

-Accidentally clicking the wrong button, or bumping a key can cause errors in your trading, as can momentary lapses in concentration.
+Accidentally clicking the wrong button, or bumping a key can cause errors in your trading.
+Momentary lapses in concentration can also produce human errors.
 A robot will not have this issue.